 Ultimately, this strategy hopes to expand affordable housing within the province, to help all people in Ontario find a home that meets their lifestyle needs and financial constraints.

-The strategy aims to increase efficiency in the construction process, to better support providers of affordable housing like Habitat HM.
+The strategy aims to increase efficiency in the construction process, to better support providers of affordable housing like Habitat HMD.

 It also works to provide improved support to individuals seeking affordable accommodation.
 By streamlining the process, it strives to make affordable housing more accessible to those who need it most.